natario1/Elements-Deprecated/README.md

 }
 ```

+The adapter will automatically load page 0 once it gets the `RecyclerView`.
 That's enough to get you started.
 Keep reading to understand more about the concepts and how
 this can be helpful in complex lists.